St Matthew Passion

 Jesus

-the spirit indeed is willing,
+The spirit is willing,

 but the flesh is weak.